anthonymorast/mols-research/docs/formats/permutationFiles.md

 ##Format
   In order to properly find the mutually orthogonal squares of a particular order the permutations file must follow a particular format.
 The format is as follows,
-    + Row 1: The first row in the file must contain the number of elements being permuted, e.g. '5' for the permutations of the numbers 1, 2, 3, 4, and 5.
+    +Row 1: The first row in the file must contain the number of elements being permuted, e.g. '5' for the permutations of the numbers 1, 2, 3, 4, and 5.
-    + All subsequent rows: Each subsequent row in the file can either be blank (for whatever reason) or contain a permutation of the numbers.
+    +All subsequent rows: Each subsequent row in the file can either be blank (for whatever reason) or contain a permutation of the numbers.
 Each number in the permutation should be separated by a space, i.e. '1 3 4 5 2' vs. '13452'.

 ##Notes